 B. Raising Funds

-The charter school has authority to accept gifts and donations for school purposes, subject to applicable law.
+The charter school has authority to accept gifts and donations for school purposes, subject to applicable law

 C. Property

 1. The charter school may lease space from: an independent or special school board; other public organization, private, nonprofit, nonsectarian organization; private property owner; or a sectarian organization if the leased space is constructed as a school facility.
 The charter school must not enter into a lease of real property with a related party unless the lessor is a nonprofit corporation under Minnesota Statutes, chapter 317A or a cooperative under Minnesota Statutes, chapter 308A, and the lease cost is reasonable under Minnesota Statutes, chapter 124E.